 Describe other areas of your work:

 We are currently working with sex workers who are released from prison and helping them reconnect with their family and friends.
-We also working for sex workers who are arrested and sent to prison.
+We are also working for sex workers who are arrested and sent to prison.
 We support their on going medical treatment and also provide nutritional support.
-Many of the sex workers we work with have become sick, specially HIV positive.
-Very few organizations help sex workers that have been released from prison.
-We wish to work with more people, both those in prison and released from prison sex workers.
+Many of the sex workers we work with have become sick, especially HIV positive.
+Very few organisations help sex workers that have been released from prison.
+We wish to work with more people, both sex workers in prison and those who have been released.